-To stay competitive and keep employee engagement high, many companies are choosing to offer more flexible work options.
+To stay competitive and keep employee engagement high, many companies are choosing to offer more flexible remote work options.

 When you have a distributed workforce, you’re not limited by geography, and potential hires have more flexibility for how they’ll do their work.
 Whether they live on the other side of town, the other side of the country, or the other side of the world, you won’t be limiting your hiring pool.
 Plus, barriers that might make office work challenging for some are removed, making you a more equal opportunity employer.

 When a company doesn’t have to have office space for their entire staff, it helps to lower overhead costs.
 Organizations can use that extra budget to invest in initiatives that will move the company forward.
-And this is good news for managers, because it could mean more opportunities for developing a new product or hiring new team members, for example.
+And this is good news for managers, because it could mean more opportunities for developing a new product or hiring a new team member, for example.

 The era of the distributed workforce is here, and it’s an exciting one.
 Managing a distributed team is undoubtedly a different experience from managing an entirely in-person or a fully remote team.
 Equipped with the right tools and informed with the best approaches, you’ll have everything you need to empower and engage your team—no matter the work location!

 Check out Officevibe’s best practices for distributed teams to learn more on this topic.